-- Include the recommended scale of 1:50 or 1:100. - Show cross section through the proposed building(s). - Where a change in ground levels is proposed, illustrative drawings should be submitted to show both the existing and finished levels to include details of foundations and eaves and how encroachment onto adjoining land is to be avoided. - Include full information to demonstrate how proposed buildings relate to existing site levels and neighbouring development. - Show existing site levels and finished floor levels (with levels related to a fixed datum point off site) and show the proposals in relation to adjoining buildings.
+- Be drawn at a scale of 1:50 or 1:100. - Show a cross section(s) through the proposed building(s). - In all cases where a proposal involves a change in ground levels, illustrative drawings should be submitted to show both existing and finished levels to include details of foundations and eaves and how encroachment into adjoining land is to be avoided. - Include full information to demonstrate how proposed buildings relate to existing site levels and neighbouring development. - Show existing site levels and finished floor levels (with levels related to a fixed datum point off site) and show the proposals in relation to adjoining buildings.